SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 - Different coloured sticky notes
 - Marker pens
 - Long roll of paper or
-  - a wide white-board or
+- Wide white-board or
-  - the glass walls/windows
+- Office glass walls or windows

-- Make sure that the common terms are clearly visible
+It is important to make sure that the common terms are recorded and clearly visible during the workshop.

-- Make sure that the legend is clearly visible
+Finally, make sure that the legend (explaining all the [key concepts of Event Storming]()) is clearly visible.

 ## Preparation - Choosing the right visualization tool